-I recommend to use git for every project — even if it stays local and not uploaded to a remote repository like github.
+I recommend using git for every project — even if it stays local and not uploaded to a remote repository like GitHub.

 If you already know git it will be trivial and if not you’ll learn a new and important tool.

-Linting tools, like ESLint perform static analysis of the code and recommend on changes that can improve it according to a variety of rules.
+Linting tools, like ESLint, perform static analysis of the code and recommend changes that can improve it according to a variety of rules.

 They are used in software projects to maintain a consistent standard of code style and quality in the project.

-However, with the right approach they can also help improving one’s coding skills even in personal projects.
+However, with the right approach, they can also help improve one’s coding skills even in personal projects.

-The second category, however is very relevant for our subject.
-It include rules that are meant to prevent potential bugs, make the code more readable and thus more maintainable.
+The second category, however, is very relevant to our subject.
+It includes rules that are meant to prevent potential bugs, and make the code more readable and thus more maintainable.

 Starting out with eslint can be a bit frustrating because there will be many warnings and errors and the reasoning behind each rule is not always clear, but remember that these rules were created by highly experienced developers and were refined over years of usage.

-Note that the list of rules that are enabled can be customised, so I recommend to start with a strict set of rules and disable a rule only after you understand why it was created and what is the reasoning behind it.
+Note that the list of rules that are enabled can be customized, so I recommend starting with a strict set of rules and disabling a rule only after you understand why it was created and what is the reasoning behind it.